Mortal Engines: Critical reception

 At Goodreads, Mortal Engines has a score of 3.92 out of 5.

 Publishers Weekly praised the book, calling it "staggering feat of engineering ... [that] ... offers new wonders at every turn".

 Adaptation

 A film adaptation by Peter Jackson was announced in 2009.
 In October 2016, Jackson announced that the film would be his next project as producer and co-writer, alongside long-time collaborators Fran Walsh (also his wife) and Philippa Boyens.
 The film was directed by Jackson's long-time collaborator Christian Rivers.
-The film premiered on 27 November 2018.
-It was released in the UK on 7 December 2018 and on 14 December 2018 in the US.
-It received generally negative reviews and was a commercial failure.
-It was criticized for changing the book's climax and ending, removing the book's social commentary and satire, and its portrayal of Hester Shaw as a more traditionally heroic character.
-However, the design of the traction cities and Robert Sheehan's performance were praised.

-On November 18, 2020, upon asked whether Mortal Engines would be rebooted for television, Reeve responded that, while that would be nice, it seemed unlikely.
+On 18 November 2020, upon asked whether Mortal Engines would be rebooted for television, Reeve responded that, while that would be nice, it seemed unlikely.

 Legacy

 Critics have suggested that the 2019 Amazon Prime Video series Carnival Row is influenced by the Mortal Engines series of novels, amongst other influences.